 Pre-Application Meeting.
 A party intending to submit a subdivision application under this Chapter may request a pre-application meeting with the Land Use Authority for the purpose of reviewing any element of the party’s proposed subdivision application (preliminary or final).
 The proposed application need not be complete for purposes of this meeting and may—if the party desires—be limited to a concept plan.

 Pre-Application Meetings are optional but strongly encouraged.
-Alongside a Pre-Application Meeting, applicants are strongly encouraged to submit a concept plan for review at the meeting including the elements listed in section 10.10.060 B-1.
+Alongside a Pre-Application Meeting, applicants are strongly encouraged to submit a concept plan for review at the meeting including the elements listed in Section 10-2-4.

-If a party requests a pre-application meeting, the Planning Commission shall hold the meeting at the next Planning Commission Meeting for which appropriate public notice can be achieved.
+If a party requests a pre-application meeting, the Planning Commission shall schedule the meeting within 15 business days after the request.
+The meeting shall be held at the next hold the meeting at the next Planning Commission Meeting for which appropriate public notice can be achieved.

 The Land Use Authority (or a member of the body that makes up the Land Use Authority) shall conduct the meeting, provide feedback on materials as requested by the party, and shall provide or have available on the municipal website the following at the time of the meeting: